8V-e-n-o-m8/Buyable-Shells/README.md

 ![Stable Version](https://img.shields.io/badge/version-v1.0.0-brightgreen)

-The mod adds the ability to buy shotgun shells for 20 credits in Lethal Company. **It also works if the host does not have this mod.**
+The mod adds the ability to buy shotgun cartridges for 20 credits in the Lethal Company.
+This mod will work if YOU are the server host, otherwise, the delivery rocket will simply not open (We'll see what we can do about it)

 ## Changelog